aquavis12/eco-save-calculator/README.md

 ## Overview

 -The E-Waste Calculator leverages React for dynamic user interfaces and Material UI Icons for a modern design.
-It features a Slider component to input data and uses AWS Amplify Gen2 for backend services like authentication, API, and data storage.
+It features a Slider component to input data and uses AWS Amplify Gen2.
+-Collect your old electronics, and start contributing to a cleaner environment today.
+-Recycle your old electronics, save the environment, and earn rewards!
 ## Available Scripts

 In the project directory, you can run: